Come to learn

 • Basic tool safety and craftsmanship

-Each bird box becomes a tangible symbol of stewardship — supporting the very species that support the farm.
+Each bird box becomes a tangible symbol of stewardship — supporting the very species that support the farm or your home garden.

 Students explore the traditional Three Sisters system — corn, beans, and squash grown together in mutual support.